Child Custody and Changing Child Custody Order

 What is Child Custody?

-Though there is no single, precise definition of “custody”, it generally refers to the whole collection of legal powers of parents over their children, including the power to make decisions regarding religion, education, health care, and so on.
+It refers to the whole collection of powers a parent has over their child, including those relating to religion, education, health and other issues.
 In other words, it is the legal authority to make important decisions regarding your children’s lives.
 Custody does not necessarily equate to where the children reside or how much time a child spends with each parent.

 Types of Child Custody?